-As you leave Burlington on Saturday morning, remember that this to-do list is waiting for you in Keokuk.
+As you leave DeWitt on Saturday morning, remember that this to-do list is waiting for you in Clinton.
 Plan this day.

 Here are the TWO OPTIONS FOR SHIPPING BIKES HOME:

-For a small number of people who need assistance and must package his/her bike on the last day of RAGBRAI in Clinton for airline travel from Omaha or Quad Cities airports, our mechanics will be able to help.
-Write to email@example.com now and order this service.
+Packing your bike for Airline Travel: anyone who needs assistance and must package his/her bike on the last day of RAGBRAI in Clinton for airline travel from Omaha, Des Moines, or Quad Cities airports, please write to email@example.com now and order this service.
 We need to know about it right away.
 The price is $65.
 Remember to avail yourself of this service well before 2:00 p.m.

-For anyone who ships bikes to/from Iowa by some means other than sendmybike.com, we charge a $76 fee for providing the “ground game” at RAGBRAI.
+For anyone who ships bikes to/from Iowa by some means other than sendmybike.com, we charge a $70 fee for providing the “ground game” at RAGBRAI.
 That’s $35 each way.
 At sendmybike.com, the appropriate option to select is “I’ll use my own label.”

 Bike Shipping Outside PBV

-For those who are shipping bikes with sendmybike.com but are not using the services of Pork Belly Ventures, shipping containers, staff, and services will be at a different location in Keokuk—Trinity Methodist Church, 2330 Plank Rd, Keokuk, IA 52632.
-We will put this location on our map of Keokuk and send to all bike-shippers.
+For those who are shipping bikes with sendmybike.com but are not using the services of Pork Belly Ventures, shipping containers, staff, and services will be at Clinton Park, just six blocks from the Riverfront.

 Bike Transport Bike Transport is included with all post-RAGBRAI shuttles.
 Ask at our Front Desk which truck is going to Quad Cities, to Des Moines, and to Omaha.
 You’ll take your bike to the appropriate truck and our crew will load it.

-The arrival of our bike trucks will depend, of course, on when they depart from Keokuk.
-They will depart when they are full.
+Bike trucks will depart Clinton when they are full.
 The departure and arrival times of bike trucks/trailers will not necessarily coincide with the departure and arrival times of our buses.
 Plan to watch for the arrival of bike trucks/trailers in the field behind Best Western Plus.
 We will unload safely, as fast as we can.
-Bikes must be claimed on Saturday night, the 27th.
+Bikes must be claimed on Saturday night, the 31st.

 By the way, our hotel managers at Candlewood and Best Western Plus are okay with some congregating and celebrating in the hotels' hospitality areas on the night of our return.
 You can get beer at the convenience store right there, and then enjoy a little post-RAGBRAI celebration in air-conditioned comfort.
 But of course, we'll expect you to be good guests, keep the noise down, and clean up after yourselves.

-If we're saying farewell in Keokuk, remember to claim your bags before we clear out of town at 3:30 or shortly thereafter.
-Otherwise, your duffels will be placed in a likely area of the church parking lot.
+If we're saying farewell in Clinton, remember to claim your bags before we clear out of town at 2:30 or shortly thereafter.
+Otherwise, your duffels will be placed in a likely area of the parking lot.
 (This is what RAGBRAI does with unclaimed baggage.)
 Before we depart town, we will call cell phone numbers on the baggage tags of bags left in our area.
 If you have any trouble finding them, check your phone messages, please.

 BETWEEN NOW AND RAGBRAI

 June Form Most people have done this, and thank you.
 Please login and complete your June Form.
 It must be completed for each rider.
 Instructions appear at the top of this letter.

 Pork Belly Ventures Cancellation Policy Before June 15th, you could cancel part or all of your PBV services and receive a 90% refund.
-To date, we have included our written cancellation policy in the majority of our email updates.
-The entire policy is always posted at the website under "Cancellation."
+To date, we have included our written cancellation policy in four or five of our email updates.
+The entire policy is always posted at the top of our home page under "Cancellation."
 On or after the 15th of June, we make no refunds.
 See Cancellation Protection below.

 Cancel by Email from Now On If you cancel, please notify us by email so we can see the date and time that you notified us.
 Please don’t leave a phone message.

 The Pork Belly Smartphone App Go to your app store and use search words "Pork Belly" to download our FREE app.
 The App has become one of the BEST ways of keeping current on RAGBRAI info, PBV information, and host-town info-- thanks to the diligent work of Katy Fletcher, our app developer.
-On the app, you can access all PBV email updates of the 2019 season.
-RAGBRAI announcements are accessible.
+On the app, you can access all PBV email updates of the 2021 season.
+RAGBRAI announcements are at your fingertips.
 Rider route maps and PBV Host town maps are very popular features.
 And MOST OF ALL, daily notices during RAGBRAI, letting you know What’s Waiting for You in Pork Camp Today!
 The app is available to any RAGBRAI rider.
-For more on the Pork Belly Smartphone App, Katy has written a whole section of this letter, included at the end.

 Questions Things are going very well, Porkers.
 Call with questions now, because we really want to help you, even late in the season.
 However, we will only get busier over the coming weeks.
 RAGBRAI itself is invigorating and wonderful, but as we often say, we'd rather dig a ditch than go through the weeks prior to RAGBRAI.
 Our To-Do lists are long, and it can become tough to respond to your questions.
 Read your June Letter first, and then call or email Tammy with any questions—sooner is better.
 We’ll do our best.
 (Questions about bike shipping should go to Pete.)

 From here on in, it's getting more important that you receive and read some of these updates.
 Delete what does not apply to you.
-We have sent out only ten RAGBRAI-related updates so far, plus two Sendmybike updates… but the frequency is going to increase.

 If you realize that you're not getting our updates, write to email@example.com or firstname.lastname@example.org to get on our distribution list.
 Spam filters make it tough sometimes.